electron-plumber/electron-big-book/docs/math/0 Core courses/22 Chapter5 sequences Module3 geometric sequences.md

 :::
 #### Solution
 ::: wrap
-- According to the characteristics of Vieta's formulas, rearrange the equation.
+- According to the characteristics of Vieta's formulas, rearrange the equation

   $
   \begin{array}{ll}